 2020 MacBook Air

-As part of its annual updates to the Mac and MacBook lineup, Apple introduced a new MacBook Air.
-With a new Magic Keyboard and lower starting price, this is the most compelling MacBook Air yet.
+As part of its early 2020 updates to the Mac and MacBook lineup, Apple introduced a new MacBook Air.
+With a Magic Keyboard and lower starting price, this was the most compelling MacBook Air update in years.

-Since it's launch, Apple has regularly made changes to the MacBook Air, refreshing the lightweight product line almost every year.
-In mid-March of 2020, Apple refreshed the line, giving it faster processors and a new keyboard.
-This update makes the MacBook Air the laptop for anyone all over again.
+Since its launch, Apple has regularly made changes to the MacBook Air.
+In mid-March of 2020, Apple refreshed this Mac line with faster processors and a new keyboard.
+While Apple launched an updated model in late 2020 with Apple Silicon, this early-2020 update helped make the MacBook Air the laptop for anyone all over again.

 2020 MacBook Air Features

-The external design remains the same when compared to the 2019 model, so you won't notice much has changed when just looking at it.
-The inverted-T arrow keys give away the new model, however, and plenty has updated internally as well.
+The external design remains the same when compared to the 2019 model, so looking at it won't reveal many changes.
+However, the inverted-T arrow keys landed in this model, and plenty has been updated internally as well.

-The latest MacBook Air now features the new Magic Keyboard first introduced in the 16-inch MacBook Pro.
+Starting with this early 2020 model, the latest MacBook Airs now include the Magic Keyboard first introduced in the 16-inch MacBook Pro.
 A redesigned scissor mechanism with 1mm of travel means no more sticky keys from previous generations.
 The inverted-T arrow keys have also returned.

 The keyboard spreads edge to edge with a speaker grill on either side.
 A three microphone array is arranged so that speaking or playing an instrument is easily captured at high quality.
 And the large glass trackpad sits beneath the keyboard as expected.

-The previous generation housed a butterfly keyboard, which had multiple updates and changes to attempt to address reliability issues.
+The previous generation housed a butterfly keyboard, which had multiple updates and changes attempting to address reliability issues.
 The butterfly switch was prone to stuck keys or broken mechanisms, which had a higher failure rate than previous scissor-switch designs.

-Apple had implemented keyboard repair programs for the butterfly keyboard, but the introduction of the new keyboard seems to be a final admission that there was some issue at hand.
-Even the latest iPad Pro keyboard will use the new Magic Keyboard design.
+Apple had implemented keyboard repair programs for the butterfly keyboard, but the introduction of the new Magic Keyboard seems to be a final admission that there was some issue at hand.
+Even the latest iPad Pro keyboard uses the new Magic Keyboard scissor-switch design.

-With the latest Intel processors, you will see up to two times the previous generation's performance.
-New graphics capabilities also mean up to an 80% increase in graphics performance.
+With the latest Intel processors, the early 2020 model offers up to double the previous generation's performance.
+Updated graphical capabilities also mean up to an 80% increase in graphics performance.

-The 2020 MacBook Air features the 10th-generation Intel Core processors with up to 1.2GHz quad-core i7 chipsets.
+The early 2020 MacBook Air uses the 10th-generation Intel Core processors with up to 1.2GHz quad-core i7 chipsets.
 During heavy load, the processors can Turbo Boost up to 3.8GHz for short bursts of speed.
-Don't let the i3 naming fool you, the baseline chips are better than the 9th-generation Intel i5 from the 2019 model.
+Don't let the i3 naming fool you as the baseline chips are better than the ninth-generation Intel i5 from the 2019 model.

-The new graphics performance comes from including a dedicated Intel Iris Plus Graphics chipset.
-This means that everything from navigation and UI rendering to video editing and gaming will get a significant speed boost.
+The graphics performance comes from including a dedicated Intel Iris Plus Graphics chipset.
+This means that everything from navigation and UI rendering to video editing and gaming saw a significant speed boost.

-The FaceTime camera did not receive and upgrade and is still 720p, but the new microphone array will greatly improve call quality.
+The FaceTime camera did not receive an upgrade and is still 720p, but the new microphone array greatly improved call quality.

 The wireless capabilities remain the same with Bluetooth 5 and 802.11ac Wi-Fi.
 The omission of WiFi 6 is noted, considering the iPhone 11 and iPad Pro both have the standard.

-AppleInsider reviewed the 2020 MacBook Air and gave it a 4.5 out of 5.
+AppleInsider reviewed the early 2020 MacBook Air and gave it a 4.5 out of 5.

 A teardown revealed that the new keyboard wasn't the only new addition to the design.
 The battery and trackpad connect via a cable, so now battery repair can take place without removing the logic board.
 This means the laptop is much more repairable than its previous generation.

-The MacBook Air starts at $999.
-The base model ships with a 1.1GHz i3 processor with turbo speeds up to 3.2GHz, and 256GB of flash storage.
-A $1299 model comes with a quad-core i5 processor with turbo speeds up to 3.5 GHz and 512GB of flash storage.
+Apple no longer sells the early 2020 MacBook Air in new condition, but Apple Authorized Resellers still have stock.
+The device's suggested retail price started at $999.
+The base model shipped with a 1.1GHz i3 processor with turbo speeds up to 3.2GHz, and 256GB of flash storage.
+A $1299 model came with a quad-core i5 processor with turbo speeds up to 3.5 GHz and 512GB of flash storage.

-The 2020 MacBook Air configured with an Intel i7 processor with 512GB of flash storage retails for $1449.
+The 2020 MacBook Air configured with an Intel i7 processor with 512GB of flash storage retailed for $1449.